Mochica language: Middendorf (1892)

-In contrast, Middendorf recognizes 17 vowels, including 11 plain vowels, two "impure" vowels, and four diphthongs.
-The impure vowels are written as ů and ä.
-Middendorf admits that he was never able to correctly pronounce them, but characterizes them similarly to the æ of Carrera Daza. ä is described with a very fleeting u sound, such that in rapid speech it would sould similar to /[ɛ]/ or /[e]/. ů is described as reminiscent of the diphthong //aʊ//.
+In contrast, Middendorf recognizes 17 vowels, including 11 plain vowels, two "impure" vowels, written as ů and ä, and four diphthongs.
+Middendorf admits that he was never able to correctly pronounce the impure vowels, but characterizes them similarly to the æ of Carrera Daza. ä is described with a very fleeting u sound, such that in rapid speech it would sound similar to /[ɛ]/ or /[e]/. ů is described as reminiscent of the diphthong //aʊ//.

 The sixth vowel

 The vowel represented by æ is hotly debated in the field of Mochica studies.
 As no sound recordings of Mochica exist, and because the existing descriptions are rather vague, the true phonetic value cannot be discerned and any interpretations remain completely hypothetical.
 One hypothesis is that the sixth vowel was //ɨ//, commonly found in Amazonian languages.
 Other hypotheses have given realizations of /[ɵ, ø, ʉ, ɘʊ, ɘ, œy̯]/ and /[ǝ]/.